patilv/kdnlang/index.md

 ### Data

 Enrollment data for US higher education institutions were collected for 22 survey years between 1958 and 2009 for 11 different languages.
 These include 1958-1961, 1963, 1965, 1968-1972, 1974, 1977, 1980, 1983, 1986, 1990, 1995, 1998, 2002, 2006, and 2009.
 For determining enrollment figures for Indian languages, a sum of enrollments for Bengali, Gujarati, Hindi, Hindi-Urdu, Kannada, Malayalam, Marathi, Punjabi, Tamil, Telugu, and Urdu was taken.
-This was consistent with the procedure [Alyssa Ayres used in a recent article in Forbes.](http://www.forbes.com/sites/alyssaayres/2014/05/01/thanks-john-oliver-why-india-isnt-a-big-focus-for-u-s-television/) For more information on the enrollment data, assumptions in certain surveys and limitations associated with specific surveys and years, please see [here](https://www.mla.org/about_search_flsurvey) and [here](http://www.mla.org/aggregate_enrollment). **One point to remember is that in 1969 and 1971, enrollment numbers were for summer instead of the fall.**
+This was consistent with the procedure [Alyssa Ayres used in a recent article in Forbes.](http://www.forbes.com/sites/alyssaayres/2014/05/01/thanks-john-oliver-why-india-isnt-a-big-focus-for-u-s-television/) For more information on the enrollment data, assumptions in certain surveys and limitations associated with specific surveys and years, please see [here](https://www.mla.org/about_search_flsurvey) and [here](http://www.mla.org/aggregate_enrollment). **Please note that in 1969 and 1971, enrollment numbers were for summer instead of the fall.**

 ### Pattern of Enrollments 1958-2009